 SEAL training isn't for everyone, but the lessons learned in training are.
-You see, truth be told anyone can make it through SEAL training -- but the fact is, very few do.
-(This assumes, of course you're a healthy male between the ages of 18-30 -- sorry ladies, Navy restrictions).
-Strip away unfortunate training and liberty-related injuries, and you're left with one reason and one reason alone for those who graduate versus those who ring out: desire.
-Those who make it through want it a helluva lot more than those that don't -- period.
+Truth be told, anyone can make it through SEAL training, but the fact is, very few do.
+Strip away unfortunate training and liberty-related injuries, and you're left with one reason and one reason alone for those who graduate, versus those who ring out: desire.
+Those who make it through want it a lot more than those who don't -- period.

-At the end of the day, SEAL training is not about how many pull-ups you can do, or how fast you can swim or run the obstacle course.
+At the end of the day, SEAL training is not about how many pull-ups you can do or how fast you can swim or run the obstacle course.
 It's about the fire that burns in your gut.
 SEAL training is designed to test your resolve.
-It doesn't matter if you're the best runner or swimmer -- the instructors are experts at finding and exploiting the smallest chink in your armor.
-I don't know a single SEAL that prefers cold, wet and sandy to warm, dry, and clean.
+It doesn't matter if you're the best runner or swimmer; the instructors are experts at finding and exploiting the smallest chink in your armor.
+I don't know a single SEAL who prefers cold, wet and sandy to warm, dry and clean.
 Making you uncomfortable is just another tool in the SEAL instructor's torture kit.

-It sounds simple, and it's something you've heard many an athlete or entrepreneur preach, but your desire to succeed is secret number one, and it's the first attribute put to the test in SEAL training.
-Day in and day out instructors remind you that SEAL training is voluntary.
-You can walk out the door at any time (of course you'll need to ring the bell three times before you do).
+It sounds simple, and it's something you've heard many an athlete or entrepreneur preach, but your desire to succeed is secret number one.
+It's the first attribute put to the test in SEAL training.
+Day in and day out, instructors remind you that SEAL training is voluntary.
+You can walk out the door at any time (of course, you'll need to ring the bell three times before you do).
 It's up to you to build that internal inferno to conquer any obstacle thrown in your path.
-The pain of failure MUST be greater than the pain of succeeding otherwise you're destined to be defeated by your goal.
+The pain of failure must be greater than the pain of succeeding; otherwise you're destined to be defeated by your goal.

 CHARLIE MIKE (Continue Mission)